TeamWalrus/Walrus/docs/getting-started.md

 ## Bulk reading cards

-Bulk reading cards lets you stealthy read multiple cards over a period of time without having to interact with your Android device.
+Bulk reading cards lets you stealthily read multiple cards over a period of time without having to interact with your Android device.

-From the wallet, select "*Bulk Read Cards*":
+From your wallet, select "*Bulk Read Cards*":

 <img src="/assets/bulk-read-cards.png" class="screenshot sized-screenshot">

 You'll be asked to fill in a card template for any new cards read during the bulk card read.
-Metadata will be taken from this template when new card data is read (the name will have an ascending per-run ID number added.)
+Metadata will be taken from this template when new card data is read (with the name having an additional ascending per-run ID number.)

 <img src="/assets/set-template.png" class="screenshot sized-screenshot">

 Select the start button to start the bulk read.
-You'll be returned to the wallet and a notification will appear to indicate that the bulk read is in progress in the background:
+You'll be returned to your wallet and a notification will appear to indicate that the bulk read is in progress in the background:

 <img src="/assets/start-icon.png" class="screenshot" width="40">